-Students are not to produce, view, store, possess, or transmit materials which are of an offensive nature (including harassing or obscene).
-Although personal opinions as to what is considered offensive may vary, the following items are viewed as offensive: lewd images, excessively violent or graphic content, and items considered to be discriminatory or demeaning in content.
+Students are not to produce, view, store, possess, or transmit offensive materials (including harassing or obscene).
+Although personal opinions as to what is considered offensive may vary, the following items are viewed as offensive: lewd images, excessively violent or graphic content, and items considered discriminatory or demeaning.